- Application Procedures

 - One or two-semester hour courses in physical education, seminar, music, military science, remedial and developmental, research, and non-theory courses are not counted toward total credit hours earned and are not used in computing the overall, UTHSC Common Grade Point Average (CGPA).

-- All required prerequisite courses in science must include a lab concurrent with that science course to fulfill the course requirement.
+- All required prerequisite courses in science must include a lab concurrent with the science courses to fulfill the course requirement.

 - Correspondence coursework must be approved by appropriate college administrators and the UTHSC Director of Admissions to before inclusion.